evhub/coconut/DOCS.md

 ## Overview

 This documentation covers all the technical details of the [Coconut Programming Language](http://evhub.github.io/coconut/), and is intended as a reference specification, not a tutorialized introduction.
-For a full introduction and tutorial of Coconut, see [HELP](http://coconut.readthedocs.org/en/master/HELP.html).
+For a full introduction and tutorial of Coconut, see [the tutorial](http://coconut.readthedocs.org/en/master/HELP.html).

 Coconut is a variant of [Python](https://www.python.org/) built for **simple, elegant, Pythonic functional programming**.
 Coconut syntax is a strict superset of Python 3 syntax.
 That means users familiar with Python will already be familiar with most of Coconut.